 Stories of Invisible Labor

 New America’s Global Gender Parity Initiative is thrilled to announce our new group of grantees.
-These photographers and artists will be producing stories that capture the invisible nature of unpaid care work, such as child care, care for sick family members, and elder care.
+These photographers and artists produced stories that capture the invisible nature of unpaid care work, such as child care, care for sick family members, and elder care.

 Charmaine Poh is a Chinese-Singaporean documentary photographer and artist whose work explores gender, memory, youth, and solitude.
 Her images have been exhibited and published internationally.
 Based between Singapore and Berlin, she focuses on unfolding narratives across Asia.
 Charmaine is developing a project about single mothers and their children in Singapore.

 Sophia Wallace is an American artist who uses images, video and mixed media to explore how otherness is constructed visually on the gendered, sexualized, racialized body.
 She has earned critical acclaim and viral recognition for her project CLITERACY.